databendlabs/databend/website/blog/2023-10-01-databend-weekly-113.md

 When working with CSV format, if your table has more columns than the file and the additional columns are at the end of the table, you can load data using the `FILE_FORMAT` option `ERROR_ON_COLUMN_COUNT_MISMATCH`.

-If you are interested in learning more, please check out the resources listed below.
+If you are interested in learning more, please check out the resources below:

 - [Docs | Example 5: Loading to Table with Extra Columns](https://databend.rs/doc/sql-commands/dml/dml-copy-into-table#example-5-loading-to-table-with-extra-columns)